-For each form of the loss function $\rho\(\theta_M, \theta_H\)$, a guardrail threshold is needed to account for the status quo of human decision making, i.e., a human decision maker is only replaced by the machine algorithm when the posterior expected loss of the replacement is below a given prespecified level, or when the posterior expected profit exceeds a certain level.
+For each loss function, a guardrail threshold is used to account for the status quo of human decision making.
+A human decision maker is only replaced by the machine algorithm when the posterior expected loss of the replacement is below a given prespecified level, or when the posterior expected benefit exceeds a certain level.

-In addition to the pure strategy decision rules of relying exclusively on either an individual doctor or the machine algorithm, mixed strategy decision rules can be generated by randomizing between a given point on the machine ROC curve and an individual doctor.
+In addition to the deterministic decision rules of relying exclusively on either an individual doctor or the machine algorithm, randomized decision rules can be generated by mixing between a given point on the machine ROC curve and an individual doctor.
 Let $\omega$ denote the randomizing probability of using the machine algorithm, and $1-\omega$ the corresponding probability of relying on the human decision makers.
-The minimized expected posterior loss of the mixing strategy can then be written as
+The minimized expected posterior loss of the randomized decision rule can be written as

-In practice, without expert domain knowledge of medical diagnoses, it is difficult to design \eqref{loss and benefit functions together} and implement \eqref{mixed strategy minimized posterior loss}.
-Investigating expert domain knowledge is beyond the scope of the current paper and is left for future research.
+Without expert domain knowledge of medical diagnoses, it is difficult to implement \eqref{loss and benefit functions together} and \eqref{mixed strategy minimized posterior loss}.
+Investigating expert domain knowledge is beyond the scope of the current paper.